We look at single and double yellow lines and what they mean for motorists.

 Compare car insurance quotes

-In the UK, you can’t park on single yellow lines between the times shown on the sign.
+No, you can’t park on a single yellow lines between the times shown on the sign.

 These are likely to be something like Monday to Saturday, 8am to 6pm, but always check the sign as they may differ.

-However, outside of those times you can park on single yellow lines.
+Outside of those the times shown on any signage, you might be able to park on a single yellow line.
 Just make sure you check the sign before you park up.

 You may also find that the signs will say you’re allowed to park there at any time on certain days, like Sundays.

 Also, when you’re finding a space to park on a single yellow line, make sure you’re not causing an obstruction.
-Although, this rule applies anywhere, not just on single yellow lines.
+Although, this rule applies anywhere, not just on a single yellow line.